 This course provides an opportunity to study in some depth an area of psychology of interest to students and a staff member alike.
 Individual topics may have special requirements for eligibility.

 Students taking this course may select one topic from a list of topics to be announced in the semester immediately prior to that in which they are taken.
-Assessment: 100% coursework.
-Prerequisite: PSYC1001.

 PSYC2038.
 Psychology of language (6 credits)